jesusfchavarro/Finding-Home/README.md

 - [Highcharts JS](https://github.com/highcharts/highcharts): Is a JavaScript charting library based on SVG, with fallbacks to VML and canvas for old browsers.
 - [JQuery](https://github.com/jquery/jquery): A library for DOM manipulation, animation, event handling, AJAX requests and more.
 - [Soda js](https://github.com/socrata/soda-js): A client implementation of the Socrata Open Data API. -I have to modified a little to get GeoJson files
-- [Plenar.io](https://github.com/UrbanCCD-UChicago/plenario): API for geospatial and time aggregation across multiple open datasets.
+- [Plenar.io](https://github.com/UrbanCCD-UChicago/plenario): API for geospatial and time aggregation across multiple open datasets. \*the request is over http, to avoid problems with mixed contents with GitHub pages I decided don't use it.
 - [Semantic UI](https://github.com/semantic-org/semantic-ui/): Is a UI framework designed for theming and build beautiful websites.
 - [D3 Plus](https://github.com/alexandersimoes/d3plus): A javascript library that extends D3.js to enable fast and beautiful visualizations.
 - [FusionCharts](http://www.fusioncharts.com/): Is a javascript library that creates charts dynamically with svg.